No longer light, but not yet dark,

 Beside the sea.

-For recitations and discussion of Kevin Roberts' poetry, click here.
+For recitations and discussion of Kevin Roberts' poetry, please click here.

 Kevin Nicholas Roberts (1969-2008) was a poet, college English Professor, author, husband to Jan and father to his angel dog Buddy.
 Kevin had two books published in the United Kingdom: Fatal Women, a collection of poetry and Quest for the Beloved: Awaking Truth & Beauty through Mystical Poetry, a book of literary criticism and philosophical discussion.
 Kevin was the founder and first editor of the poetry journal, Romantics Quarterly.